8 Types of Fundraising Ideas (That Actually Work!)

 If you want employees to make use of this program, it’s up to you to let them know it exists.
 Promote your program on social media and on your corporate philanthropy webpage.

-The bottom line: Starting a dollars for doers program is another way to increase the impact your company has on nonprofits.
-You get to diversify the way your employees (and your company, by extension) contribute, blending valuable volunteer hours with necessary funding.
+The bottom line: Starting a Dollars for Doers program is another way to increase the impact your company has on nonprofits.
+You get to diversify the way your employees (and your company, by extension) contribute, blending valuable volunteer hours with the necessary funding.

 Employee product donations are exactly what they sound like!
 Some companies offer discounts on company products if the employee buys the item so that it can be donated to a nonprofit.